-Shift is a project that was developed by Pamela Conacher and Emergents over 3 years.
-In the project’s initial phase, makers and designers from the Scottish Highlands & Islands and Iceland collaborated.
+Shift is an exchange residency project that was developed by Pamela Conacher and Emergents.
+In the project’s initial phase, from 2015-2018, makers and designers from the Scottish Highlands & Islands and Iceland collaborated.
 In it’s current phase, Shift has ‘shifted’ to Canada, and began in 2019 with a residency in Halifax, Nova Scotia.

 An initial scoping visit made to Iceland in 2015 resulted in a partnership with the craft organisation Handverk og hönnun, continued with an exhibition of Scottish and Icelandic makers existing work in 2017 and culminated in an exhibition of new work by Scottish and Icelandic participants as part of both Design March in Reykjavik and XpoNorth 2018 at Inverness Museum and Art Gallery.
-Over the course of the project eight Scottish makers took part.
+Over the course of the project, eight Scottish makers took part.
 Eileen Gatt (jewellery and silversmithing) and Hilary Grant (knitted textiles) exhibited existing work.
 Diggory Brown (kiltmaker), Julia Smith (ceramics), Yellow Broom (lighting and products), Jen Deschenes (textiles) and Lucy Woodley all developed new work for 2018.

 This film details the project in 2018 as makers and designers were preparing works for the final exhibition.

-One year on, the benefits to the makers who participated in Shift are still accruing.
+Two years on, the benefits to the Highland makers who participated in Shift are still accruing.

-- Yellow Broom’s ‘Reykjavic’ lights, inspired by the architecture of Iceland’s capital, were selected for the Visual Arts Scotland 2019 exhibition in which they won the prestigious Inches Carr Mentoring Award
+- Yellow Broom’s ‘Reykjavic’ lighting, inspired by the architecture of Iceland’s capital, were selected for the Visual Arts Scotland 2019 exhibition in which they won the prestigious Inches Carr Mentoring Award

 - Lucy Woodley’s new work is currently being exhibited throughout the Highlands and Islands and the tour will continue into 2021

-- Netty Sopata of Diggory Brown has been invited to join the Circumpolar Crafters Network travelling to work with the Sami people in north Norway, and the Crafting Futures [insert link] Mexico project to meet makers in Oaxaca.
-Netty has now also joined the AAS Board so that she can work to create valuable international opportunities for other makers, and is the lead on our new Crafting Futures project in Afghanistan
+- Netty Sopata of Diggory Brown has been invited to join the Circumpolar Crafters Network travelling to work with the Sami people in north Norway, and the Crafting Futures Mexico project to meet makers in Oaxaca.
+Netty has also joined the AAS Board so that she can work to create valuable international opportunities for other makers, and is the lead on our Crafting Futures projects in Afghanistan and India

-Shift is now entering a new phase as an AAS project, managed by Pamela in her new (ish!) role as an AAS Board member.
+Shift entered a new phase as an AAS project in 2019, managed by Pamela as an AAS Board member.
 We are delighted to be working with our new partner in Scotland, Dr Juliette MacDonald Senior Lecturer at Edinburgh College of Art (ECA) and Distinguished Research Fellow at Nova Scotia College of Art & Design (NSCAD).
-Juliette is leading on the academic strand of the project and has brokered the relationship with NSCAD who are our Canadian partners in this project.
-And we are also delighted to have the support of Creative Scotland to make this project possible.
+Juliette is leading on the academic strand of the project and has brokered the relationship with NSCAD, our Canadian project partners.
+We are also delighted to have the support of Creative Scotland to make this project possible.
 Our other funders and supporters are Highlands and Islands Enterprise, High Life Highland and Museums Galleries Scotland.